 - To restore a tooth that’s severely damaged by decay

 Typically, porcelain crowns last between five and fifteen years.
-Numerous factors affect the “expiration date” of your new porcelain crowns, including:
+Numerous factors affect the “expiration date” of your new porcelain crown, including:

 - The amount of wear and tear

-- Your mouth-related habits (chewing ice, biting fingernails, etc.)
+- Your habits (chewing ice, biting fingernails, etc.)

 Restore Your Smile with Dr. Winter

-If your teeth are damaged, decayed, or misshapen, then a porcelain crown may be the ideal solution.
-The best way to know for sure is to meet with Dr. Winter.
-Give us a call at 248-642-3800 to schedule your free consultation, or fill out the submission form and we’ll get right back to you.
+A porcelain crown may be the ideal solution if your teeth are damaged, decayed, or misshapen.
+Give us a call at 248-642-3800 to schedule your free consultation, or fill out our online contact form and we’ll get right back to you.